munificent/craftinginterpreters/book/optimization.md

 Most benchmarks measure running time.
-But, of course, you'll eventually find yourself needing to write benchmarks that measure memory allocation, how much time is spent in the garbage collector, start-up time, etc.
+But, of course, you'll eventually find yourself needing to write benchmarks that measure memory allocation, how much time is spent in the garbage collector, startup time, etc.

 </aside>